Pop-Up Yurt – Tommy

 Washing up bowl

-You can charge up phones etc in reception.
+You can charge up battery packs in reception.
 Free wifi is available in this area.

 There is access to a fridge/freezer as well as the coolbox in the yurt.